Flat-file Content Management Systems

 Grav also uses something called “markdown” for page markup.
 No paragraph tags are needed.
 Two carriage returns in a row is automatically picked up by Grav’s templating engine as a paragraph tag.
-Images are typically placed in the page's root folder so the image will can be added to the page with these simple tags:
+Images are typically placed in the page's root folder so the image will be added to a page with these simple tags:

-I don’t need to explain the joy of being able to upload a Grav site from the local dev environment directly to the live server by using basic FTP.
+I don’t need to explain the joy of being able to upload a Grav site from the local dev environment directly to a live server by using basic FTP.
 Likewise, installing Grav is not hard, particularly if you use Composer:

 $ composer create-project getgrav/grav ~/webroot/grav